Azerbaijan, Georgia & Armenia Explorer

 Overnight: Ani Plaza Hotel or similar

-Day 13 : Sights Of Yerevan & Echmiadzin
+Day 13 : Sights of Yerevan & Echmiadzin

 Today we will have a tour of the capital.
 Our tour will start from the Victory Park, at Mother Armenia monument, from where you will behold a panoramic view of the city.
 We will then visit other sights of the capital, including the Republic Square, the Opera house, the Cascade where you will see the statue of the world-famous sculptor Fernando Botero “The Black Cat”.
 We will visit the Genocide Memorial Complex with the museum.
 Visit Matenadaran museum, which hosts the biggest collection of medieval Armenian manuscripts.
 In the afternoon we will tour the UNESCO World Heritage listed sites of Echmiadzin and Zvartnots Cathedral. *Please note that our trip itinerary will depend on current opening times (and days) of the museums/historic sites and therefore the order of sights visited may vary accordingly.
 Return to Yerevan for dinner & overnight.